JetBrains Fleet 1.42 Help

 Smart mode in JetBrains Fleet

-When smart mode is enabled, JetBrains Fleet operates as an IDE, with all of the code completion, navigation, debugging, and refactoring features available.
+When smart mode is enabled, JetBrains Fleet operates as an code editor, with all of the code completion, navigation, debugging, and refactoring features available.
 When it is disabled, JetBrains Fleet works as a simple file editor.
 You can quickly open files and make changes, but most of the productivity features will not be available.

 When Smart Mode is enabled, JetBrains Fleet selects the backend for processing code.
 For Kotlin, it uses the same code-processing engine as IntelliJ IDEA.
 This means you can expect the same functionality you may already be familiar with.